turbot/steampipe-plugin-microsoft365/docs/tables/microsoft365_my_calendar.md

 The `microsoft365_my_calendar` table provides insights into personal calendar events within Microsoft 365.
 As a project manager or team lead, you can explore event-specific details through this table, including event schedules, attendees, and associated metadata.
 Utilize it to gain a comprehensive view of your personal calendar events, such as meetings, appointments, and reminders.

+**Important Notes**
+- If not authenticating with the Azure CLI, this table requires the `user_id` argument to be configured in the connection config.

 ## Examples

 ### Basic info